 What was once the provenance of a few fringe weirdos—mostly on the loony left—has now migrated into the mainstream.
 At least three Republican candidates for governor—in Oklahoma, Oregon, and Connecticut—are now open skeptics of requiring vaccinations for school kids.

 OK, it’s not a perfect article.
 That whole narrative about how antivaccine views were once primarily the province of the “loony left” was never true.
-It was always at best a massive exaggeration and at worse a myth, but it’s a common narrative that mainstream journalists who’ve suddenly come to the jarring realization that large segments of the Republican Party have embraced antivaccine views.
-Cleary they weren’t paying attention, because this is nothing new.
+It was always at best a massive exaggeration and at worse a myth, but it’s a common narrative parroted by mainstream journalists who’ve suddenly come to the jarring (to them) realization that large segments of the Republican base have embraced antivaccine views.
+Clearly they weren’t paying attention, because this is nothing new.
 There’s long been a right wing/libertarian strain of antivaccinationism going back to General Bert Stubblebine III’s Natural Solutions Foundation and earlier.
 More recently, but still years before the “coming out” of the antivaccine-pandering to antivaccine fringe of the Republican Party as the mainstream face of the party.
 Indeed, as I’ve pointed out before, many of the the antivaccine people and groups whom I monitor tend to be anything but liberal politically.
 For example, The Canary Party, a rabidly antivaccine group that pushes the idea that toxins in vaccines are responsible for autism and all sorts of health issues and that autism “biomed” quackery is the way to cure vaccine injury teamed up with the East Bay Tea Party to oppose vaccine mandates in California.
 Moreover, the Canary Party was known for sucking up to Rep. Darrell Issa (R-CA), with one of its major financial backers, Jennifer Larson, contributing a lot of money to Issa’s campaign (indirectly, of course) in order to buy influence and win a hearing by his committee examining autism and focused on vaccines as one potential cause.
 Fortunately, Issa’s hearing, which took place in 2012, was a bust.
 (Notice that we’re back to 2012 already, and I haven’t even gotten started.)